Arrested and Charged with Receiving Stolen Property in NJ? Need an attorney? Call Us Now

 Travis J. Tormey is an experienced defense attorney who serves on behalf of clients facing a vast array of charges, ranging from possession of a fake ID to manslaughter.
-With centrally located offices in Paramus and Morristown, he appears in courts throughout Northern New Jersey, including Rutherford, Bergenfield, and Mahwah.
+With centrally located offices in Hackensack, Morristown, Newark, and New Brunswick, he appears in courts throughout Northern New Jersey on criminal cases on a daily basis.
 Having represented clients in such a wide variety of cases, Mr. Tormey has specifically formulated tactics to combat theft-related charges such as robbery, carjacking, and receiving stolen property.

 Mr. Tormey’s practice concentrates on criminal law, which has facilitated him in developing a breadth of knowledge in the area of criminal defense.
 This repository of information regarding New Jersey law enables him to identify the nuances involved in each case and thus, to best represent his clients.
 In fact, Mr. Tormey has been cited as a legal resource in a number of publications, including The Daily Record and The Bergen Record, as well as the AOL News.
 Feel free to contact him at his office at (201) 556-1570, as he provides free legal consultations.